joycesim/joycesim.github.io/news/index.md

 ### 2025

+April: Dr Joyce Sim will be presenting at the CoS EXPLORE Undergraduate Open House!

 March: Hot off the press!
 Paper on [Reactive thermodynamics of crustal eclogitization and foundering out in EPSL](https://www.sciencedirect.com/science/article/pii/S0012821X25001013)!
 Dr Joyce Sim will be visiting Dr Christine McCarthy's experimental lab at Lamont Doherty Earth Observatory during Spring Break on a CSTAR collocation grant.

 January: Happy new year!
 Dr Joyce Sim will be teaching EAS 4312/6312 Geodynamics this Spring semester!